ocaml/opam/doc/pages/Manual.md

   available, since this doesn't concern one single package, plus the following, related to the sequence of actions.
 They correspond respectively to the expected final state for `pre-session`, and to the actually reached state for `post-session`.
-The two may differ when `success` is `false`.
-    - `installed`: all installed packages with versions(space separated list).
+    - `installed`: all installed packages with versions.
-    - `new`: all packages or versions that get installed but wheren't present before the session.
+    - `new`: all packages or versions that are geting installed but wheren't present before the session.
-    - `removed`: all packages or versions that were installed before, but no longer after.
+    - `removed`: all packages or versions that were installed before, but no longer after the session.
 Note that an upgrade of `foo.0.1` to `foo.0.2` is considered as removal of `foo.0.1` and addition of `foo.0.2`.
 Reinstallations aren't visible with these variables.
     - `success` (and `failure`, which is `!success`): only for `post-session`, `success` is `true` only if all the expected operations were successful (a subset of the package actions may have been successful even if `false`).
-    - `depexts`: for `pre-session`, the space-separated list of [`depexts:`](#opamfield-depexts) inferred for the host system on `installed`.
+    - `depexts`: for `pre-session`, the list of [`depexts:`](#opamfield-depexts) inferred for the host system on `installed`.